aguirrealvaro/ui-kit/README.md

 ### To do

-- Fix disabled handleKeyDown on Accordion, Radio
+- Rename trigger to title on Tab, Accordion
 - types and exports
+- Review radix
+- Review w3 aria-props
 - DropdownMenu
+- Fix disabled handleKeyDown on Accordion, Radio
 - Navbar (Menubar)
-- Review w3 aria-props
-- Review radix
 - colors
 - Pagination